 In general, phenomenology seeks to understand one’s truth and logic with ways of discovering human existence and experience.
 Researchers can go beyond factual accounts and values subjective meanings given to human encounters with the world.
 Phenomenology emphasizes how that encounter impacts their world.
 This notion of seeking to understand provides contexts into why a phenomenological design is the best method purposed to study my phenomenon.

 To strengthen my argument, according to Giorgi (2009) a main word in phenomenology research is describe.
 The research describes, as accurately as possible, the phenomenon, trying to remain true to the facts.
 The design interests include understanding social and psychological phenomenon from the perspective of the people involved.
-A researcher applying phenomenology should be concerned with understanding the lives and experiences of people with the issue being researched (Creswell, Hanson, Clark Plano, & Morales, 2007).
+A researcher applying phenomenology should be concerned with understanding the lives and experiences of people with the issue being researched (Creswell, Hanson, Clark Plano & Morales, 2007).

 I want to understand from a teacher’s perspective, why they are not using EBPs to support reading for students with LD in their classroom.
 What feelings, emotions, and attitudes are teachers experiencing, in the classroom, that consciously supports their justification of not using EBPs?
 I need to explore if these experiences are shared by other teachers in other classrooms.
 I will have an open-minded approach to understand teacher’s reality with students with LD in the classroom.
 A phenomenology design approach will allow me to have a suspension of judgment and any biased positions I have regarding the phenomenon.
 This suspension of judgment ensures objectivity as a researcher and my findings.